 - If behaviour remains a problem it may be necessary to implement a Pastoral Support Plan (PSP) to further support the child.
 Again parents will be kept informed.

-Further interventions may include exclusion in line with LA policy, part time education, and managed move and finally a permanent exclusion.
+The Head teacher will plan out careful intervention along with the deputy for the child. interventions may include exclusion if needed this may include part time education, managed move and finally a permanent exclusion.
 It is, however, anticipated that only a very small minority of children will go down this intervention route as on the whole it is only children with severe behavioural difficulties who will find themselves in this situation.
 Parents will be kept informed at all stages.

-These sanctions will also be incorporated with lunchtime behaviour.
-Lunchtime Assistants will report to Afia Rahman who will decide if a child moves on the traffic light system or not
+These sanctions will also be incorporated with lunchtime behaviour. lunchtime assistants will report to Ms Shaheda Khanom who will decide if a child moves on the traffic light system or not